The post How Content Creators Get Taxed All Over the World first appeared on Publir.

 The post Crafting Content for the Sales Funnel – TOFU, MOFU, and BOFU first appeared on Publir.

-Top 10 Examples of B2B Marketing Content
+]]>The post The 10 Best Examples of B2B Marketing Content first appeared on Publir.

-Today people are spending more time researching options before making a purchase.
+]]>Today people are spending more time researching options before making a purchase.
 The perfect mix of intriguing and informative content is what is required to draw these potential consumers in.
 And to do this well, businesses need to have an effective content marketing strategy.
 Here are 10 great examples to use as inspiration.

 This all-in-one SEO toolkit finds mention in a lot of digital marketing forums, and for good reason.
 Including a site auditor, keyword and content explorer, a site explorer, and a rank tracker, Ahrefs can make a page rank higher.
 Ahrefs marketing content strategy consists primarily of two blogs focusing on SEO and tech, an academy, and a help center.
 The company is also present across social media networks like Twitter, Facebook, Instagram, and YouTube with different kinds of content going through varied distribution channels.
 Ahrefs is proficient in distributing content through each of the aforementioned channels, with their YouTube channel having a large following.
 Ahrefs also repurposes its content regularly and has several featured channels about other video marketing content, SaaS marketing, and more.
 On Twitter and Facebook, they push different kinds of content.
 Their versatility and consistency make them a great example of B2B marketing content.